coldphysics/experiment-control/README.md

   3. [Markdown Editor](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.MarkdownEditor)
   4. If you want to get the `Documentation` project recognized by visual studio, you must install [Sandcastle Help File Builder and Tools](https://github.com/EWSoftware/SHFB).
 The latest release that still supports Visual Studio 2013 [can be obtained here](https://github.com/EWSoftware/SHFB/releases/tag/v2017.1.28.0).

+### Recommendations

+This section describes recommendations and hints regarding the programming of this application:

+#### MVVM

+- CPECS utilizes the [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) architectural design pattern.
+- In CPECS the _View Models_ are represented by the `Controller` project.
+- Controllers are not pure _View Models_ in the sense that they also implement part of the business logic
+- Binding between _View Models_ and _Views_ happens (mostly :)) via `DataTempaltes` in the `App.xaml` file of the `MainProject`.
+- New windows are created via the `Controller` project using the `Controller.Common.WindowsHelper` class:
+   - Only general purpose `Window` types should be used.
+   - New `Window` classes can be implemented for special needs, e.g., changing default behaviour or appearance of standard `Windows`.

+#### File Saving

+- A helper class for file saving and related dialogs should be used: `Controller.Common.FileHelper`.

 ### How To's